mscottcam/dash_capstone/need.md

-Must do:
+## Must do:
 1. Functional
     * GET: works
-    * POST: functional on postman, not on app
+    * POST: works
-    * PUT: pending, edit function is complete
+    * PUT: pending, edit function needs to be complete
     * DELETE: works
+    * data.id is undefined on app.js

-2. (app.post)add location header in server.js- chrisk
+2. (app.post) add location header in server.js

 3. Edit function: (plug input values into edit pop up dialog)
 4. Edit function: (after edits are made, click submit, new values get push to state and into database)
 5. get rid of extra close and submit on the create dialog
 6. same for edit dialog
 7. demo deck

-later:
+## later:
-x. reset form on dialog close
+8. reset form on dialog close
-8. ascending function for posts
+9. ascending function for posts
-9. unit test
+10. unit test
-10. auth basic
+11. auth basic
-11. css
+12. css

 9 - chris for 1, 2
 10